It’s after Midnight August 1st!

 Please note that all online and telephone payments do charge a fee.
 This is a convenience fee for the service.
 If the town was to pay for all of the online and telephone payment fees, the Town’s Mill Rate would have to increase resulting in additional taxes for everyone.
 This keeps the charges to those that wish to use the service.

 How is the Assessment of My Property Determined?

 State law requires that all property subject to local taxation be assessed at 70% of fair market value.
 Real Estate assessments represent 70% of your property’s fair market value as of October 1, 2013, the date of the last completed revaluation.

 What is the Grand List?

 The Grand List is a listing of all taxable properties, by assessment value, located within the town on October 1st of the Grand List year.
-The upcoming tax bills are based upon the 2017 Grand List, all taxable property in the town as of October 1, 2017.
+The current tax bills are based upon the 2017 Grand List, or all taxable property in the town as of October 1, 2017.

 The primary purpose of a revaluation is to eliminate any assessment inequities that may have developed since the implementation of a previous revaluation.
 This is accomplished by updating the assessments of real property to reflect their fair market values as of October first of the revaluation year.
 Upon the implementation of a revaluation, there is a balancing of a town’s real property tax burden among its taxpayers.
 State statute requires that all real property be revalued once every five years.
 The primary purpose of a revaluation is to provide the Town and its taxpayers with a fair and equitable distribution of the tax burden.

 What if I Disagree With my Property Assessment?